gekkota-os/SDK/API/nfc/README.md

      { modulationType:2, baudRates: [ 3 ]}
     ]

-Definition at line 255 of file nsISystemAdapterNfc.idl

-The Documentation for this struct was generated from the following file:

--   nsISystemAdapterNfc.idl

 void nsISystemAdapterNfc::configurePolling (in PRUint32 aModulationLength, \[array, size\_is(aModulationLength)\] in unsigned short aModulation, in PRUint32 aBaudRateLength, \[array, size\_is(aBaudRateLength)\] in unsigned short aBaudRate)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Configure type of polling.
 Must be called before startPoll if configurePolling() is not called, polling use all supported modulations (slower).

 <table>
 <caption>Parameters</caption>